Best Solar Companies in Florida

 » STILL NOT SURE?
 Solar energy pros and cons

-What to look for in a solar company in Florida
+How to choose a solar company in Florida

 • Read reviews: Look out for red flags — complaints about misleading sales tactics, equipment failures, billing issues and lack of communication are common themes in negative solar company reviews.